-1.1.2 Part 150 Noise Compatibility Study Planning Process
+1.1.3 Part 150 Noise Compatibility Study Planning Process

-The Noise Compatibility Study planning process involves the methods and procedures an airport operator must follow when developing an NCP.
+The Noise Compatibility Study planning process involves the methods and procedures an airport operator must follow when developing NEMs and a NCP.
 The decision to undertake noise compatibility planning is entirely voluntary on the part of the airport operator.
-If the airport operator chooses to prepare an NCP, the FAA will provide funding assistance if the operator follows the regulations of 14 CFR Part 150.
-As a further encouragement to undertake noise compatibility planning, an airport operator becomes eligible for Federal funding assistance for the implementation of measures in an FAA-approved NCP.
+If the airport operator chooses to prepare a Noise Compatibility Study, the FAA will provide funding assistance if the operator follows the regulations of 14 CFR Part 150.
+As a further encouragement to undertake noise compatibility planning, an airport operator becomes eligible for Federal funding assistance for the implementation of FAA-approved measures in a NCP.
 See Exhibit 1-1, Noise Compatibility Planning Process, for a flowchart of the planning process.